How Much is a Satellite Dish?

 Roof Cleaning

 Roof cleaning typically costs between £8 and £12 per m².
-It will include the labour necessary to finish the work, as well as any necessary equipment and materials, as well as any safety equipment required to access the roof, like scaffolding.
+This includes labour as well as any necessary equipment, materials and safety equipment required to access the roof safely.

-Roof cleaning costs are also determined by the size and type of roof, the number of people performing the work, how easy or hard access to the roof is, and, finally, your location within the UK.
+Roof cleaning costs are also determined by the size and type of roof, the number of people performing the work, how easy or hard access to the roof is and your location within the UK.

 The overall square meterage of a roof will influence the cost of having your roof cleaned.
 The greater the area to be covered, the longer the work takes, and the more materials will be required.